E-Sh4rk/EmeraldACE_tuto/freezer.md

 Boxes 10-14: 00000000
 ```

 It will generate an Articuno in the second slot of the crafting table.
 This Articuno contains the code that will be executed each frame by the freezer.
-Now, move the freezer in BOX 14 slot 3 and the Articuno in BOX 14 slot 4 (or somewhere else depending on where you put your exit code bootstrap: it should be at least 2 slots after the exit code bootstrap).
+Now, move the freezer in your BOX 14 slot 3 (or somewhere else depending on where you put your exit code bootstrap: it should be at least 2 slots after the exit code bootstrap) and the Articuno in the slot just after.

 Now, trigger the ACE and observe the world: the NPCs should always do the same moves, there should be no wild Pokemon in the grass, etc. Trigger the ACE again: everything should be back to normal.